Statistics Explained

 • technologies automating different workflows or assisting in decision-making (AI based software robotic process automation)

-a bar chart with four bars showing the enterprises using AI technologies, by size and by class in the EU in the year 2021.
+a bar chart with four bars showing the enterprises using AI technologies, by size and by class in the EU in the years 2021 and 2023.

 (% of enterprises)